AgileRL/AgileRL/docs/custom_architecture/index.rst

 Compatible Architecture
 ------------

-At present, `MakeEvolvable` is compatible with PyTorch multi-layer perceptrons (MLPs) and convolutional neural networks (CNNs).
+At present, `MakeEvolvable` is currently compatible with PyTorch multi-layer perceptrons (MLPs) and convolutional neural networks (CNNs).
+The network architecure must also be sequential, that is, the output of one layer serves as the input to the next layer.
 Outlined below is a comprehensive table of PyTorch layers that are currently supported by this wrapper.

 .. list-table::